-The emergency information line can be reached at 610-872-1558, twenty-four hours a day, and will be in effect from June 1 through September 30.
+The Weather Information Line can be reached at (610) 872-1558, twenty-four hours a day, and will be in effect from June 1 through September 30.
 Updates will be provided on a weekly basis and more frequently during a heat emergency.